raspberrypilearning/sense-hat-pong/worksheet.md

 ## Moving the bat

-1. You can now tell the Raspberry Pi what you want to happen when the SenseHAT joystick is used.
-You can do this using what are known as **callbacks**.
+1. You can now tell the Raspberry Pi what you want to happen when the Sense HAT joystick is used.
+You can do this by using what are known as **callbacks**.
 When the stick is pushed up, a `move_up` function will be called.
 When the stick is pushed down, a `move_down` function will be called.
-You haven't written those functions yet, but will do that next.
+You haven't written those functions yet, but you will do that next.
 Start with the `move_up` callback.

     ``` python
     sense.stick.direction_up = move_up